 - Drain Water– Drain water from pumps, filters, chlorinators, and heaters.

-- Winterize Plumbing– For in ground pool, remove water from the plumbing lines, pour 1 gallon on non toxic pool antifreeze into each skimmer, and place plugs into the wall returns.
-For above ground pools, remove and drain the lines and place plugs into the wall returns.
+- Winterize Plumbing– For the in-ground pool, remove water from the plumbing lines, pour 1 gallon of non-toxic pool antifreeze into each skimmer, and place plugs into the wall returns.
+For above-ground pools, remove and drain the lines and place plugs into the wall returns.
+You can also take the assistance of a Plumber Redondo Beach (or elsewhere) to get quality services for swimming pool plumbing and winterization.

 - Use Tight Fitting Cover– If you’re placing a cover on your pool, make sure it is free of gaps and holes for safety reasons and to make sure no debris gets into the water.